 - MS Objectives:

 3, 3a, 3b, 3c, 3d, 3f, 3h, 5, 5c

-OverviewStudents will use maps to locate specific points and measure the distances between the points and then answer a few questions.
-Students they will pretend they are mapping out a hike along the Natchez Trace.
-They will determine how long it would take to drive (easy), walk (hard), bike, ride the Natchez Trace Parkway today.
+OverviewStudents will use maps to locate specific points and measure the distances between those points.
+Students they will pretend they are mapping out a trip along the Natchez Trace.
+They will determine how long it would take to drive (easy), walk (hard), bike, and ride the Natchez Trace Parkway today.
 They will compare their answers to the average time it took historic boatmen to travel the Trace.
-Students may be given different assignments according to their skill levels.

 Enduring Understanding: Math can help us to better understand our relationship with the world around us.

 Essential Question: What factors make it quicker to hike the Natchez Trace today rather than in the early 1800's.

 The students will be able to: